heyitscesar/HDR-Brightness-Control/global-objective-roadmap.md

 **Goal:** Address the most critical points of failure and improve the core user experience to make the application reliable for everyday use without manual file editing.

+-   **[COMPLETED] Abstracted DDC/CI Control:** The backend now features a unified control module that intelligently uses the best available command-line utility.
+It prioritizes `Monitorian.exe` and automatically falls back to `ControlMyMonitor.exe`.
--   **[COMPLETED] UI-Based Monitor Mapping:** The settings modal now includes a feature to detect and select the correct `Monitorian.exe` identifier from a dropdown list, eliminating the need for manual JSON editing.
+-   **[COMPLETED] UI-Based Device Mapping:** The settings modal now detects and displays valid device identifiers for whichever DDC/CI tool is active on the backend, eliminating the need for manual configuration.
--   **[COMPLETED] Safer Polling Loop:** The backend's `setInterval` logic has been replaced with a recursive `setTimeout` pattern, ensuring stability and preventing resource contention under heavy load.
+-   **[COMPLETED] Safer Polling Loop:** The backend's `setInterval` logic has been replaced with a recursive `setTimeout` pattern, ensuring stability and preventing resource contention.
--   **[COMPLETED] Graceful Degradation (Demo Mode):** The frontend now automatically falls back to a read-only "Demo Mode" with sample data if the backend server is unreachable, ensuring a good user experience even when the connection is down.
+-   **[COMPLETED] Graceful Degradation (Demo Mode):** The frontend automatically falls back to a read-only "Demo Mode" if the backend server is unreachable.

 ### Phase 2: Productization (Next Steps)

 **Goal:** Package the application for easy distribution and installation, removing the need for a technical setup process.

 1.  **Package with Electron:**
-    *   **Problem:** The application requires users to install Node.js and run two separate terminal commands, which is a major barrier for the average user.
+    *   **Problem:** The application requires users to install Node.js and run two separate terminal commands.
     *   **Solution:**
         *   Integrate [Electron](https://www.electronjs.org/) to bundle the Node.js backend and the React frontend into a single, installable `.exe` file for Windows.
         *   The Electron main process will manage the lifecycle of the backend server and display the web UI in a native window.